 Prior to joining the Wolves, the Ball State University graduate worked in the stadium/event operations of the Peoria Sports Complex in Arizona and spent time in the game operations department of the Arizona Diamondbacks.

 Schroeder and her husband, Nate, have a daughter, Zoey, and live in the northwest suburbs.

-Stefanie Evans Senior Director, Program Development
+Stefanie Evans Sr. Director, Program Development

-The Illinois State University graduate joined the organization in December 2006 as an account executive and assumed her current role prior to the 2011-12 season.
+The Illinois State University graduate joined the organization in December 2006 as an account executive and assumed a role as director of program development prior to the 2011-12 season.

 Steve Winner e-Business Specialist

 Steve Winner is in his fifth season as the team’s e-business specialist.